Satellite Communication - A Business Continuity Essential

 Cell Phone Facts

 Cell phones have become completely integrated into business and our lives.
-Beyond just calling texting, social media, photos, and the internet have made these devices and essential tool in our lives.
+Beyond just calling texting, social media, photos, and the internet have made these devices an essential tool in our lives.
 Cell phones are dependent upon terrestrial based infrastructure; towers, electricity, so one would naturally assume that during a wide spread event such as a hurricane service would be compromised.
 However, recent history has taught us that the event doesn't have to be so wide spread.
 Even during a small or localized event cell phone service is disrupted because the system becomes overloaded by the sudden and prolonged spike in traffic.
 Adding to this problem for businesses is the fact that the emergency responders and government agencies can commandeer the service for emergency communication.
-One interesting aspect of this situation is, that due to the way text messages are handled and the low bandwidth required, frequently text messaging will still work even when calls won’t go through.
+One interesting aspect of this situation is that, due to the way text messages are handled and the low bandwidth required, frequently text messaging will still work even when calls won’t go through.
 This fact presents some interesting possibilities as you will see later.

 Satellite Phone Service